Marco Bergamo (serial killer): Trial

-On March 8, 1994, International Women's Day, Bergamo was convicted.
-A journalist of the local newspaper Alto Adige, Paolo Cagnan, wrote to Bergamo, who promptly replied: "I, Marco Bergamo, committed only three murders and confessed them, the murders of Troger and Cipolletti were committed by a second person potentially more dangerous than me."
+On 8 March 1994, International Women's Day, Bergamo was convicted.
+A journalist of the local newspaper Alto Adige, Paolo Cagnan, wrote to Bergamo, who promptly replied: "I, Marco Bergamo, committed only three murders and confessed them, the murders of Troger and Cipolletti were committed by a second person potentially more dangerous than me".

-RAI announced on April 18 of the same year an episode of the television program Un giorno in pretura would focus on Bergamo's trial.
+RAI announced on 18 April of the same year that an episode of the television programme Un giorno in pretura would focus on Bergamo's trial.
 On the same day, Bergamo's father, 72-year-old Renato, hanged himself in his attic.

 Imprisonment

-After spending 24 years in various institutions due to issues related to maximum security, from February 15 he was transferred to the prison of Bollate, the second prison house in Milan.
+After spending 24 years in various institutions due to issues related to maximum security, on 15 February he was transferred to the prison of Bollate, the second prison house in Milan.
 In May, the heads of the DAP ("Penitentiary Administration Department") had arranged for his transfer to a rehabilitative prison where each prisoner can serve his sentence not under punitive terms but according to a self-awareness recovery philosophy that evaluates the goals and expectations of the offender.

 In 2005, Bergamo obtained a prize permission to leave prison; this news shocked the whole of Italy.
-As it was only hypothesized, during the summer of 2008 he could have asked for parole to the surveilling judge Guido Rispoli, but he did not receive it.
+As it was only hypothesized, during the summer of 2008 he could have asked for parole from the surveilling judge Guido Rispoli, but he did not receive it.

 The Court of Assizes of Bolzano in 2014, again through PM Rispoli, had returned to the case concerning Bergamo, but had to reject the request to obtain a judgment by means of an abbreviated rite.
 In fact, Bergamo could not enjoy this right because it was not intended for life imprisonment, moreover, for the penal code there can be no penalty discounts in cases such as these, or with final and irrevocable sentences.

 Death

 At 51, while serving his sentence at the Bollate prison near Milan, Bergamo asked the hospital's director to be urgently transferred, where he was found to have a serious lung infection.
-After 10 days he went into a coma, dying on October 17, 2017, without reawakening.
+After 10 days he went into a coma, dying on 17 October 2017, without reawakening.